-The Wildlife Justice Commission operates within the parameters of an Accountability Panel Procedure, and the Public Hearing is a mechanism designed to help activate justice once all other avenues have been explored.
+The Wildlife Justice Commission operates within the parameters of the Rules of Procedure, and the Public Hearing is a mechanism designed to help activate justice once all other avenues have been explored.

 Note on limitations of reporting on evidence:

-- The summary facts shared merely highlight the extent of evidence contained in the original, and supplementary, Map of Facts
+- The summary facts shared merely highlight the extent of evidence contained in the original, and supplementary, Case File.

 - All evidence cited has been seen by our investigators directly, therefore the total trade via Nhi Khe is likely to be considerably larger than the quantities listed.